 Unleash Space On Demand

 Our entry-level workshops are designed to help you familiarise yourself with the equipment by doing a project.
-Learn how to use the software that will help to bring your ideas to life and in most cases if you are a University of Auckland student or staff member you will be able to access software for free using the University’s Software Centre.
+Learn how to use the software that will help to bring your ideas to life and in most cases if you are a University of Auckland student or staff member you may be able to access software for free using the University’s Software Centre.

-On-demand workshops currently available 24/7 via Canvas are:
+On-demand workshops currently available are:

 Learn how to create vector graphics using Illustrator, useful for prototyping, showing off product designs, creating illustrations, designing game assets and more.